ircnet-website/www.IRCnet.net/articles/reop/index.md

 ---
 title: reop mode
 layout: default
+copyright: 2013 by ente for www.IRCnet.net.
+All rights reserved.
 ---
 The so-called Reop-Mode can be set on any channel type that accepts modes (i.e.
 `!channels`, `#channels` and `&channels`, but not `+channels`).
 It takes a